Robert Munro, 1st Baron Alness: Famous Cases

-Personal life
+Personal life and death

 Lord Alness was twice married.
 He married firstly Edith Gwladys Evans, daughter of the Reverend John Llewellyn Evans, in 1898.
 After her death in September 1920 he married secondly Olga Marie Grumler, daughter of Jeanes Georges Grumler, in October 1921.
 Both marriages were childless.

 Lord Alness died in October 1955, aged 87, when the barony became extinct.